 Email address: valentina.cardi@kcl.ac.uk

+Supplementary Materials 1: Reasons for drop out

+Of the 16 participants who did not complete the post-intervention assessment, 13 had dropped out of the trial.
+Of these, eight participants stopped responding to emails and five reported personal struggles interfering with research engagement.
+The 11 participants who did not complete the follow-up questionnaire stopped responding to emails and did not provide a reason for the drop-out.

-Supplementary Materials 2:
+Supplementary Materials 2: Go/no-go task performance and reaction time

 Methods

 To ensure that stimulus-response learning had taken place during the training task (manipulation check), differences in reaction times and commission errors between 100% predictive (food) and 50% predictive (clothing filler) stimuli were assessed using two repeated measures ANOVAs.
 Evidence of stimulus-response learning would require that participants exhibited quicker reaction times and made a lower number of errors to 100% predictive versus 50% predictive stimuli (as observed in Lawrence et al., 2015).

+Independent samples t-tests were conducted to compare reaction time and task performance (i.e. commission and omission errors) among participants taking psychiatric medication and participants not taking psychiatric medication.

 Results